A Traffic Management Framework for On-Demand Urban Air Mobility Systems: Abstract

 \section{Abstract}

 Urban Air Mobility (UAM) offers a solution to current traffic congestion by providing on-demand air mobility in urban areas.
 Effective traffic management is crucial for efficient operation of UAM systems, especially for high-demand scenarios.
-In this paper, we present VertiSync, a centralized traffic management policy for on-demand UAM networks.
-VertiSync schedules the aircraft for either servicing trip requests or rebalancing in the network subject to aircraft safety margins and separation requirements during takeoff and landing.
-We characterize the system-level throughput of VertiSync, which determines the demand threshold at which travel times transition from being stabilized to being increasing over time.
-We show that the proposed policy is able to maximize the throughput for sufficiently large fleet sizes.
-We demonstrate the performance of VertiSync through a case study for the city of Los Angeles.
-We show that VertiSync significantly reduces travel times compared to a first-come first-serve scheduling policy.
+In this paper, we present a centralized traffic management framework for on-demand UAM systems.
+Specifically, we provide a scheduling policy, called VertiSync, which schedules the aircraft for either servicing trip requests or rebalancing in the system subject to aircraft safety margins and energy requirements.
+We characterize the system-level throughput of VertiSync, which determines the demand threshold at which passenger waiting times transition from being stabilized to being increasing over time.
+We show that the proposed policy is able to maximize throughput for sufficiently large fleet sizes.
+We demonstrate the performance of VertiSync through a case study for the city of Los Angeles, and show that it significantly reduces passenger waiting times compared to a first-come first-serve scheduling policy.